sbb-design-systems/sbb-angular/src/angular-public/usermenu/usermenu.md

-The usermenu is intended to log on / off and offers the logged-in user a menu with comprehensive functionalities.
+The usermenu is intended to log on / out and offers the logged-in user a menu with comprehensive functionalities.

 ### When should the module be used?